toppyy/locationallocation/documentation/implementation.md

 ## Brute force

 The brute force solutions is based on enumeration.
-The program enlists all possible combinations and chooses the one with the minumum overall cost.
+The program enlists all possible combinations and chooses the one with the minimum overall cost.

 ## TeitzBart